-One of those simple electronic things that is useful: get some gain circuits going using op amps, for whatever you need to apply a gain stage or buffer to.
+One of those simple electronic things that is useful: get some gain circuits going using op amps or optos or VCAs, for whatever you need to apply a gain stage or buffer to.Dual attenuator/dual buffer

 Board layout looks like this:

-Worked first time!
-How about that?
-I tried to make the boards flexible, if you know anything about simple op amp circuits, you can AC couple betweens stages, stick a pot in negative feedback to have adjustable gain, make the 2nd stage a buffer by jumpering over the resistors, etc. As audio electronics go, this is pretty easy stuff.
+I tried to make the board flexible, so it's hopefully useful for more than just this repair--if you know anything about simple op amp circuits, you can AC couple betweens stages, stick a pot in negative feedback to have adjustable gain, make the 2nd stage a give you more boost by changing resistors in feedback loop, etc. This board tested working for me.

 Wait, EFM?
 Who are they and where do I get this stuff?
 Not so fast partner....This outfit was apparently run by a single lone wolf tech dude named Tom Gamble.....Fitting name because if and when you got your boards from EFM was a gamble?

-And if you ever followed EFM at all, theLFO5A board has all the usual EFM issues: egregious chip frying trace errors, BOM is incorrect, outputs are all over the map as far as P/P voltages and so on.
+And if you ever followed EFM at all, the EFM LFO5A board has all the EFM issues: egregious chip frying trace errors, BOM is incorrect, outputs are all over the map as far as P/P voltages and so on.

 To correct all of the P/P output issues on the LFO5A board I downloaded this Dave Kendell mod schematic to correct, as part of the invaluable forum page for the LFO. (the original forum is gone, this is a copy)